RoshanArun/RoshanArun/README.md

 ## 2024 Internship

-This summer I have accepted a Software Engineering Internship at Garmin!
-I will be workingn on software with their aeronautical team.
-I am excited to grow and learn with Garmin!
+This summer, I am pleased to announce that I have accepted a Software Engineering Internship position at Garmin.
+I am eager to contribute to the company's aeronautical team and look forward to embarking on a journey of personal and professional growth while contributing to Garmin's success.

 ## 🔭 I’m currently working on